salt-extensions/saltext-vault/docs/topics/auth_faq.md

    Issuing tokens allows to restrict which policies the master is able to assign to minions via a [Token Role](token-role-target)'s
    ``allowed_policies``/``allowed_policies_glob``.
-There is no simple equivalent when issuing AppRoles, meaning a compromised master can usually assign arbitary policies.
+There is no simple equivalent when issuing AppRoles, meaning a compromised master can usually assign arbitrary policies.

    If you answered both questions with ``no``, consider issuing tokens.